• HOME

 Fortunately we can look at martial arts like Muay Thai and MMA to get a pretty darn good idea of what happens when you whump someone with your elbow, as well as what the exactly the best ways to do that might be.

-To break that down for you, here’s a video I just shot that goes into detail about seven proven elbow strikes that translate very well to self defense.
+To break that down for you, here’s a video I just shot that goes into detail about seven most important and proven elbow strikes that translate very well to self defense.

 The video also covers precision targeting, protecting yourself in elbow range, and how to make your elbow strikes really powerful.